 By the time you get this letter, I will be on my way to London.
 I was kind of hoping to bring you along since my big exhibit is coming soon.
 You know something, Mia?
 Ever since I met you and Sandy, I’ve considered you to both be dear friends.

 For now, I bid you farewell, and I wish you much success with your dancing.
-I know you will get far.
+I know you will go far.

 P.S.
-I am not sure if and when I will be back.
+I am not sure if or when I will be back.

 As I read the letter aloud, I could not stop crying.
-Henry was gone and all the way across the pond.
+Henry was gone and all the way across the Pond.
 There was nothing I could do.
-I just could not got to sleep.
+I just could not go to sleep.
 I was wide awake all night, unsure of what to do next.